aagenesds22/aagenesds22/README.md

-🔭 I have 2 years of programming experience, including web applications written in React, API endpoints, SQL databases, NoSQL databases and also knowledge in Python.
+🔭 I have 1 year of programming experience, including web applications written in React, API endpoints, SQL databases, NoSQL databases and also knowledge in Python.
 I can easily get along with intercultural teams without any language constraint as I can speak English, Spanish and Portugues with fluidity.
 I like to share my ideas and knowledge and I am able to attend work in full-time flexibility.